1

 Description

-Fisher Associates is seeking a Construction Inspector / Resident Engineer (NICET III or IV) to oversee a culvert replacement project in the Town of Western.
+Fisher Associates is seeking a Construction Inspector / Resident Engineer (NICET III or IV) to oversee a culvert replacement project in the Town of Kirkland.
 The duration is expected to be approximately 1.5 months.

-Location: Town of Western
+Location: Town of Kirkland

 Project Duration: Approx. 1.5 months